Tail call: Example programs

 This reorganization saves space because no state except for the calling function's address needs to be saved, either on the stack or on the heap, and the call stack frame for fact-iter is reused for the intermediate results storage.
 This also means that the programmer need not worry about running out of stack or heap space for extremely deep recursions.
 In typical implementations, the tail-recursive variant will be substantially faster than the other variant, but only by a constant factor.

 Some programmers working in functional languages will rewrite recursive code to be tail recursive so they can take advantage of this feature.
 This often requires addition of an "accumulator" argument (product in the above example) to the function.
-In some cases (such as filtering lists) and in some languages, full tail recursion may require a function that was previously purely functional to be written such that it mutates references stored in other variables.

 Tail recursion modulo cons

 Tail recursion modulo cons is a generalization of tail-recursion optimization introduced by David H. D. Warren in the context of compilation of Prolog, seen as an explicitly set once language.
 It was described (though not named) by Daniel P. Friedman and David S. Wise in 1974 as a LISP compilation technique.
 As the name suggests, it applies when the only operation left to perform after a recursive call is to prepend a known value in front of the list returned from it (or to perform a constant number of simple data-constructing operations, in general).
 This call would thus be a tail call save for ("modulo") the said cons operation.
 But prefixing a value at the start of a list on exit from a recursive call is the same as appending this value at the end of the growing list on entry into the recursive call, thus building the list as a side effect, as if in an implicit accumulator parameter.
 The following Prolog fragment illustrates the concept: